nilsraccoon/big-hypixel-bot-yes/README.md

-just run it and use !sync in a private server for slash commands
+just run bot.py, use !sync in a private server for slash commands, reinvite the bot